alvinwan/codegen/README.md

 ![128x128](https://user-images.githubusercontent.com/2068077/27226478-1f04d1d0-5254-11e7-95b7-00ebe45def79.png)

 # Code Generator
 Google Forms add-on that generates codes upon form submission.
-Optionally, require a passing quiz score (if you've set it up as a quiz) and/or set a custom salt.
 This add-on was borne of my need to establish a quiz as a *pre-requisite* to filling out a second form.

+- Optionally, require a passing quiz score (if you've set it up as a quiz)
+- Set a custom salt.
+- Optionally, email the code to yourself as well. (only if the student passes the quiz, or if no passing score is required)

 Now available through the [Google Forms Web Store](https://chrome.google.com/webstore/detail/form-code-generator/dobboooonnlomcgidfnpmeipdcdennnh)